lsst-dm/dmtn-094/index.rst

 appropriate tokens to the services.
-In order to satisfy a `token acceptance guarantee <#token-acceptance-guarantee>`__, in the context of asychronous and long-running requests, the LSP API Aspect MUST obtain, either through self-issuance or a request to the `token issuer <#token-issuer>`__, a new token with a bounded lifetime which can be honored by the other DAX services.
+In order to satisfy a `token acceptance guarantee <#token-acceptance-guarantee>`__, in the context of asychronous and long-running requests, the LSP API Aspect MUST obtain, either through self-issuance or a request to the `token issuer <#token-issuer>`__, a new token with a bounded lifetime which can be honored by the other LSP API aspect services.

 The reissued token MAY alter the values of the following ``iss``, ``exp``, and ``iat`` claims.
 All other claims MUST be included in the reissued token, unmodified.